By JOHN GUARE, MEL SHAPIRO, and GALT MACDERMOT

 ALYSHA UMPHRESS

-PLUS special guest performance by ANDRÉ DE SHIELDS
+PLUS special guest performances by ANDRÉ DE SHIELDS and JAY O. SANDERS

 This ebullient rock musical adaptation of Shakespeare's comedy features a score from the celebrated composer of Hair.
 In Renaissance Italy, lifelong friends Proteus and Valentine both fall for the fair Sylvia, and comic antics inevitably ensue.